• Skip to primary navigation

 Substitute shrimp or crab for the crawfish.
 Use other types of pepper for stuffing, such as a poblano.

 Leftover stuffed peppers can be kept in the refrigerator for 3-4 days or in the freezer for up to 3 months.
 Allow stuffed peppers to come to room temperature within two hours of cooking.
 Store in an airtight container.
-Defrost before reheating at 350 degrees Fahrenheit for 20 minutes or until they reach 165 degrees Fahrenheit internal temperature.
+Defrost, then reheat at 350°F for 20 minutes or until the internal temperature reaches 165°F.

 Nutrition Estimate